 The weed portion of weed-n-feed is where the trouble starts.
 The herbicide is a powdered form of popular broadleaf herbicides containing 2,4-D, mecoprop, and dicamba.
 This combination of chemicals is popular for its lethal action on broadleaf weeds while leaving lawn grass unharmed.

 Granular weed-n-feed works by sticking onto the surface of the weeds so conditions must be right for the product to work.
 The lawn should be wet to allow the herbicide dust to stick to the leaves.
 It is also important that rain is not forecast to not wash the product off the leaf before it has done its job.

 These necessary conditions can make applying weed-n-feed properly and effectively quite difficult, which leads to misuse.

 Why is Weed-n-Feed Banned?

-The legislation concerning using weed-n-feed in Canada side-steps the real controversial aspects of using chemical herbicides -- mainly the health concerns of long-term, repeated exposures -- and goes for a more agronomic approach.
-While there are real health concerns with using chemical herbicides, especially for children, pets, pregnant mothers, and the elderly, weed-n-feed simply does not make sense as a lawn care product.
+The legislation concerning using weed-n-feed in Canada side-steps the real controversial aspects of using chemical herbicides, mainly the health concerns of long-term, repeated exposures, and goes for a more agronomic approach.
+Along with the real health concerns with using chemical herbicides, especially for children, pets, pregnant mothers, and the elderly, weed-n-feed simply does not make sense as a lawn care product.

-Another problem with combining the two products is that fertilizing the lawn and killing weeds on the lawn are two separate events agronomically speaking and should not be combined.
-Fertilizing the lawn should be done in accordance with your chosen lawn care regimen while eliminating weeds is it's own cultural practice and can be done safer and more effectively by spot spraying throughout the season.
+Another problem with combining the two products is that fertilizing the lawn and killing weeds on the lawn are two separate events and should not be combined.
+Fertilizing the lawn should be done following your chosen lawn care regimen while eliminating weeds is its own practice and can be done safer and more efficiently by spot spraying throughout the season.

 So How Do I Control Dandelions?